learn-co-curriculum/angular-using-compile-link-readme/README.md

   .directive('someDirective', someDirective);
 ```

-You can see above that we get three parameters (they must be in that order!). `$scope` - much like what we can inject into our controllers. `$element`, our DOM mounted element, and `$attrs`, an object of all the attributes used when the directive is initiated.
+You can see above that we get three parameters (they must be in that order). `$scope` - much like what we can inject into our controllers. `$element`, our DOM mounted element, and `$attrs`, an object of all the attributes used when the directive is initiated.

 ### `compile`

 Compile allows us to manipulate the element before it is inserted into the DOM.
 This runs in between the `controller` and the `link` function.
-This gives us access to the unmounted DOM node, and the attributes.
+This gives us access to the unmounted DOM node and the attributes.

 ```js
 function someDirective() {